Is Your Brand at the Center?by Deborah Maue

 ESTIMATED READING TIME: 2 minutes

-At mStoner, we define a brand as the position in the minds of the people you want to reach, influence, and move to action.
+At mStoner, we define your brand as the position you occupy in the minds of the people you want to reach, influence, and move to action.

 To your audiences, though, your brand is the promise you make to them about what you will do for them.
 A few examples that we’re all familiar with:

 - Tide laundry detergent will get your clothes cleaner than any other detergent.
 (Disclaimer, I am 100 percent brand loyal to Tide laundry detergent.)

 - Disney will give your family a magical experience.

 - Honda will get you where you’re going safely and reliably.

 When there’s a big difference between your brand promise and your brand experience, dissatisfaction reigns.
 Cynicism creeps in.
 People think you’re either out-of-touch or dishonest.

 Bridging the gap between your brand promise and your brand experience requires asking hard questions to determine what needs to change and, more importantly, how you’re going to change it.
 In other words, a strategic plan.
 In consumer packaged goods marketing, the brand forms the foundation of the strategic plan.
 The strategic plan starts with an assessment of perceptions of the brand among key audiences and includes (among other things) a plan to address the gaps between current and desired brand perceptions.